zhinst/laboneq-applications/examples/guide-building-blocks.md

 +++

 To build the experiment we need some qubits and a set of quantum operations.
-Let's use the `TunableTransmonOperations` provided by the applications library and the qubit we defiend earlier:
+Let's use the `TunableTransmonOperations` provided by the applications library and the qubit we defined earlier:

 ```{code-cell} ipython3
 qop = TunableTransmonOperations()